Hikers on the Overland Track during winter

 Summer walkers can usually wander beside the river to reach the base of Hartnett Falls, but today I get within 50 metres and I'm thigh-deep in water and awash in spray.
 I've now had wet feet for almost a week.
 I've been a grazing ground for leeches and I've carried snowshoes only as ballast but, for this winter view of these powerful waterfalls and that one perfect snowy day on Mount Oakleigh, it has been worth it.
 Andrew Bain travelled courtesy of Tasmanian Expeditions.

-Find out more Tasmanian Expeditions runs seven-day winter guided trips, with snowshoes, guides, all meals and transfers to and from the track.
-See our trip page for more information.
+Find out more Tasmanian Expeditions runs seven-day winter guided trips on the Overland Track, with snowshoes, guides, all meals and transfers to and from the track.
+View the Overland Track Winter Walk details.